He has particular experience of cases with—

-Stephen regularly gives practitioner seminars on financial remedies, cohabitation, inheritance and childcare matters.
+Stephen regularly gives practitioner seminars on child abduction, financial remedies and cohabitation, the court of protection and childcare matters.
 He accepts commissions from firms, local authorities and other organisations to do in-house CPD-accredited training.

 He enjoys being involved in legal education.
-He is a Sponsor (mentor) for Lincoln’s Inn and has sat as a mooting judge at both the Supreme Court, House of Lords, Guildford Guildhall, the Inns of Court and various universities/BPTC providers.
+He is a Sponsor (mentor) for Lincoln’s Inn and has sat as a mooting judge at both the Supreme Court, House of Lords Committee Room, Royal Court of Justice, Guildford Guildhall, the Inns of Court and various universities/BPTC providers.